andkhong/react-typescript-apollo/src/README.md

     ii.
 If there is a major possible breaking change, please make a seperate branch and test it.
         a.
 If possible (** LOW PRIORITY **), alert team members and research possible breaks.
         b.
 Run and add tests.
 2. Please download yarn as some libraries such as React-Dates depends on dependency sync.
 You will run into into issues/error if you simply use npm install.
 For further troubles, please contact your FE lead (Kevin).
-If (Kevin) is unavailable, contact Andy
+If (Kevin) is unavailable, contact Andy.